One of our absolute favourite tours in Asia is this adventurous route trip through the wilds of Kyrgyzstan. It involves a memorable, and at times…

 View more

-Experience the sublime landscapes and fascinating nomadic culture of Kyrgyzstan in summer on a special TransIndus group tour, devised and led by Central Asia expert Joan Pollock.
+Experience Kyrgyzstan's sublime landscapes and fascinating nomadic culture, one of our most popular tours led by Central Asia expert Joan Pollock.
 The route covers the most rugged, mountainous stretch of the old Silk Road between China and Uzbekistan – a region of sun-lit snow peaks, vast blue-green glacial lakes and pastures dotted with yurt encampments.

-Joan has timed the trip to coincide with the annual Shyrdak Festival of Felt Art, where you’ll be able to watch the country’s top artisans craft, and you'll have the opportunity to buy, the finest quality Kyrgyz rugs and carpets.
-In addition to seeing some of the most spellbinding vistas in Central Asia, you’ll also get to experience life in a genuine nomads’ camp, sample traditional Kyrgyz and Uyghur cuisine, and learn about the region’s Russian colonial legacy through its art and architecture.
+The trip coincides with the annual Shyrdak Festival of Felt Art, where you can watch the country’s top artisans craft beautiful rugs and buy the finest quality Kyrgyz rugs and carpets.
+In addition to seeing some of the most spellbinding vistas in Central Asia, you’ll also get to experience life in a genuine nomads’ camp and sample traditional Kyrgyz and Uyghur cuisine, art, and architecture.

-Accommodation throughout will be in comfortable, well run hotels and authentic yurt camps set up in beautiful locations.
-The weather in late-June and early July is optimal, with warm, mostly dry and sunny weather, and night-time temperatures comparable with those of northern Europe.
+Accommodation will be in comfortable, well-run hotels and authentic yurt camps in beautiful locations.
+The weather in late June and early July is optimal, with warm, mostly dry and sunny weather and night-time temperatures comparable with those of northern Europe.

-Joan started her career as a nurse, but began working as a guide on trips to Asia in the 1970s, accompanying some of the first organized tours into China and the Soviet Union.
-Over three decades of travel in many countries since, she has formed longstanding attachments to certain communities, notably the inhabitants of the remote Himalayan valley of Spiti, where she founded a charity focussing on the health and education of children.
+About Joan Pollock: Joan started her career as a nurse but moved to guide trips to Asia in the 1970s, accompanying some of the first organized tours into China and the Soviet Union.
+Over her decades of travel in many countries since, she has formed longstanding attachments to certain communities, notably Kyrgyzstan and the inhabitants of the remote Himalayan valley of Spiti, where she founded a charity focussing on the health and education of children.
 In 2016, ‘The Spiti Projects’ (www.spiti.org) was awarded a United Nations grant to construct a solar-powered community centre.
-A fellow of the Royal Geographic Society, Joan is also a keen photographer.
+Joan is a fellow of the Royal Geographic Society and a keen photographer.
 A selection of her work appears at www.joanpollock.co.uk.

-On arrival, the group will be met by our local representative and transferred to the hotel, where we’ll spend the remainder of the morning recovering from the journey.
-After lunch, visit the city’s national square, Ala-Too – a striking example of Soviet-era, Neo-Brutalist architecture.
+On arrival, the group will be met by our local representative and transferred to the hotel.
+Afternoon visit the city’s national square, Ala-Too – a striking example of Soviet-era, Neo-Brutalist architecture.
 If we’re lucky, soldiers will be slow goose-stepping around the state flagpole as part of the Changing of the Guard ceremony.

 Today we’ll continue our sightseeing in Bishkek with a visit to the Museum of Fine Arts, which holds a splendid collection of felt rugs and paintings.
 Later we’ll continue to an embroidery workshop and bustling Osh Bazaar – the city’s main source of fresh produce, as well as old-style ‘ak kalpak’ hats and painted shepherds’ trunks.